marxanweb/general/documentation/docs_user.md

 Adding features from the IUCN Red List will also be made available in future versions of Marxan Web and the workflow will be similar to that for GBIF data.

 #### Deleting features
-Deleting features is only possible as an admin user and then only when the features are not in use in any projects on the server.
+Deleting features is only possible as an admin user and then only when the features are not in use in any projects and they are not system supplied.
+System supplied features are ones that are used in case studies and tutorials and therefore cannot be deleted.
 If the features are in use, then a window will list all of the projects where they are being used.

 <img src='images/failed_to_delete_feature.png' title='Failed to delete feature' class='docsImage'>